anujdutt9/Encrypted-Machine-Learning/README.md

 # Dataset

+The dataset for `enron1` and `enron2` used in the jupyter notebook is provided under the `dataset` folder.

-Download the Enron1 and Enron2 dataset from the following links:
+This dataset is downloaded from the following links:

 **Enron1**